The best thing about chocolate is its irresistible taste, but the worst part? It can quickly turn into a melted mess in the heat.

 Prepare your Chocolate To Keep It From Melting In Flight

-Why not make your chocolate that can withstand temperature changes better than the other chocolates?
+Why not consider making your own chocolate that can better withstand temperature changes?

 To reduce the melting point of your chocolate try to reduce the percentage of cocoa and replace it with other hydrogenated fats.
 Increase the percentage of sugar and other additives.

-By changing the fat composition and by adding other additives to the chocolate ingredients you can increase the melting temperature of your chocolate bar.
+By changing the fat composition and adding other additives to the chocolate ingredients, you can increase the melting temperature of your chocolate bar.

 Also Read: Can You Bring A Suit Bag On A Plane?